-We calculated the number of options, performance shares, and restricted stock units using the closing price of our common stock of \$246.77 on the December 10, 2020, grant date.
+We calculated the number of options, performance shares, and restricted stock units using the closing price of our common stock of \$350.76 on the December 7, 2021, grant date.
 The exercise price of options continues to be the closing price on the date of the grant.
-The performance share and restricted stock unit grant agreements have terms and conditions as described above.
+The awards have terms and conditions as described in the Long-Term Incentives section above.